Shur Creative Partners / Hasbro Intelligence Brief

 The halo is masking the wound

 Hasbro booked a 14 percent top-line increase.
 The market read it as a turnaround.
-Our read of the filings, the lawsuit, and the last quarter of toy-industry data is that almost all of that growth came from one place — Wizards of the Coast, and specifically the Universes Beyond licensing program inside Magic: the Gathering.
+The filings, the lawsuit, and the last quarter of toy-industry data say almost all of that growth came from one place: Wizards of the Coast, and specifically the Universes Beyond licensing program inside Magic: the Gathering.
 The toy group underneath it is in free fall.

 Core brands have been leased out for short-term cash.
-Playskool went to Just Play, which tested it, found it had zero value to millennials, and walked.
+Playskool went to Just Play, which tested it, found zero value to millennials, and walked.
 Tonka is fragmented across roughly ten licensees.
 Nerf is partially out.
 Stockholders have sued over the damage.
 Consumer toy spend per household has halved.
 Tariffs doubled landed cost overnight.
 Toy Fair this year had no marquee introduction.
-And the CEO has mandated “more electronic, more AI” at the exact moment millennial parents are pushing their families in the opposite direction — unplugged, tactile, hands-on, analog.
+The CEO has mandated “more electronic, more AI” at the exact moment millennial parents are pushing their families the opposite way: unplugged, tactile, hands-on, analog.

 The Universes Beyond run is real.
 It is also a bubble.
-Most major IP bridges have already been signed; organic runway is short.
-When that engine slows, there is no velocity underneath it to catch the company.
-That is the wound the halo is masking, and that is why we think an outside Creative Partner has an opening Hasbro could not give to an internal team even if it wanted to.
+Most major IP deals are already signed and organic runway is short.
+When that revenue slows, there is no growth underneath it to catch the company.
+That is the wound the halo is masking.
+An outside Creative Partner has an opening here that Hasbro could not give an internal team even if it wanted to.
 Hasbro has neither the capital nor the bandwidth to reinvent the toy group from inside the building.
 It needs a partner who walks in with the work already done.

 II · The Cox Problem, Reframed

-The most important framing question in any pitch to Hasbro right now is how to handle Chris Cox.
+The hardest framing question in any pitch to Hasbro is how to handle Chris Cox.
 He is ex-Wizards of the Coast.
 He engineered the Universes Beyond licensing logic that quadrupled that division’s revenue.
 He was promoted to CEO on the back of that story.
 He has mandated more electronic and more AI across the portfolio.
-He is, on paper, the author of the growth line.
+On paper, he is the author of the growth line.

-Kevin’s read — and we agree — is that the pattern is financial success masking strategic blindness.
-Licensing success in a collectible card game is not the same craft as understanding how a four-year-old plays.
+Kevin’s read, and we agree, is financial success masking strategic blindness.
+Licensing a collectible card game is a different craft from understanding how a four-year-old plays.
 The instinct that made Cox rich on Magic is the instinct that mortgaged Playskool.
-Approaching him as an opponent on that point is how a pitch dies before it gets to a second slide.
+Approach him as an opponent on that point and the pitch dies before the second slide.

 He’s a semi-god right now because he did bring in licensing into Magic the Gathering and it quadrupled the business in three years… They gave it to him because he quadrupled the income of one part of the company.
 Kevin Mowrer · call at 1:04:11

-The move is not to oppose Cox.
-The move is to take Cox’s own stated criteria for what makes a property valuable — agency, immersion, story — and show him a wedge that delivers those in the direction the market is actually moving.
+Take Cox’s own criteria for what makes a property valuable, agency, immersion, story, and show him a wedge that delivers all three in the direction the market is already moving.
 A kid building alongside a parent at Home Depot is higher-agency, higher-immersion, and more storied than any passive-screen equivalent.
 A celebrity-chef Easy-Bake relaunch is a licensing play in his native language.
 An India cricket sponsorship rhymes with the Universes Beyond logic of paying for reach into an existing audience.

 Framing rule

-We do not describe any wedge as “analog,” “unplugged,” or “against digital.”
-We describe it as agency, immersion, story — Cox’s own words — at scale in the real world.
-Physical-digital hybrid, not digital-replacement.
-We work with his KPIs, toward a different product.
+Never describe a wedge as “analog,” “unplugged,” or “against digital.”
+Describe it as agency, immersion, story, Cox’s own words, at scale in the real world.
+Physical-digital hybrid.
+We work with his KPIs toward a different product.

-This is the thread we want handled with precision in any walk-in material.
+Handle this thread with precision in any walk-in material.
 It is the difference between a meeting that happens and a meeting that ends in five minutes.

-Mid-call, in an aside, Limore named the reframe that binds every recommendation below.
+Mid-call, in an aside, Limore named the idea that binds every recommendation below.

 “Make it about meaning, not values.”